pivotal/docs-tap/scst-scan/samples/public-image-compliance.hbs.md

 >**Note:** This example ScanPolicy is deliberately constructed to showcase the features available and must not be considered an acceptable base policy.

-In this example, the scan does the following (currently):
+In this example, the scan does the following:

-* Finds all 223 of the CVEs.
+- Finds all 223 of the CVEs
-* Ignores any CVEs with severities that are not critical.
+- Ignores any CVEs with severities that are not critical
-* Indicates in the `Status.Conditions` that 21 CVEs have violated policy compliance.
+- Indicates in the `Status.Conditions` that 21 CVEs have violated policy compliance

 ### <a id="define-scanpolicy-imgscan"></a> Define the ScanPolicy and ImageScan